jinxinwangstd/Analytic-Geometry/README.md

-# Analytical-Geometry
+# Analytic-Geometry
-Notes about the course "Analytical Geometry"
+Notes about the course "Analytic Geometry"